braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/user_data_migration.md

 ---

 {% alert important %}
 Are you currently a non-native SMS client?
-If so, please visit the [non native SMS docs](/docs/user_guide/message_building_by_channel/sms/non_native/) for your corresponding user data migration doc.
+If so, please visit the [non-native SMS documentation](/docs/user_guide/message_building_by_channel/sms/non_native/) for your corresponding user data migration article.
 {% endalert %}

 # User Data Migration